amadeuspham/drumSeparation/README.md

 ```
 .
 ├── output                  --> contains the drum-separated results
+├── plots                   --> contains some plots (power spectra and
+				signal-to-noise ratio plots)
 ├── test_samples            --> contains music audio samples for testing
 │   ├── police03short.wav   --> mainly contains drums and pitched instruments
 │   │                           with little singing at the end